SeungheonOh/xrdm/README.md

    +--> |programs |
         +---------+
 ```
-However, as long as the enviromental variables are current, it should workd fine.
+However, as long as the environmental variables are current, it should work fine.
 From now on, you will need to store segmented configure files only at each directories depends on their category.
-These seperated directories will allow user to more effeciently manage their many different kinds of options and settings.
+These separated directories will allow user to more efficiently manage their many different kinds of options and settings.

 Also, backing up the directory to github(or any other services) will allow user to easily migrate one system to one another

-### Enviromental Variables
+### Environmental Variables
-Here's example for enviromental variables for directories above.
+Here's example for environmental variables for directories above.
-Again, this coud be varied depends on your directory location.
+Again, this could be varied depends on your directory location.
 ```bash
 # at ~/.bashrc
 export XRESOURCE_DIR=~/.Xresource.d